ys/bonjour/content/portfolio/index.md

 hideSubmenu: true
 color: peach
 title: "Beautiful, seemingly ordinary details"
-subtitle: "In a beautiful way with a cup of black coffee"
 description: "Beautiful, seemingly ordinary details in a beautiful way with a cup of black coffee"
 date: "2023-10-12T01:01:01Z"
 resources: